 Experts in child development, education, and sport agree that kids need to develop physical literacy to lead physically active lives.
 Regular physical activity is connected to better health, positive self-image, better school grades, and improved social well-being in general.

 How can you help your infant, toddler, preschool, or school-aged child to develop physical literacy?
 It starts by helping them to develop their fundamental movement skills (FMS).
 While FMS do not represent the totality of physical literacy, they are an essential part of its early foundation, as physical literacy is almost entirely about movement.

-Here are four checklists to help you target the basic skills that your child should be mastering at each age, with suggestions on how to get started.
+Here are four checklists to help you target the basic movement skills that your child should be developing at different ages, including suggestions on how to get moving.